y3nk0/Multi-label-with-Deep-Learning/README.md

 All example scripts are given in `scripts/`.

-**Note:** `keras.models.Graph` is no longer supported starting from `keras-v1.0` as of April, 2016.
-The current version of ADIOS uses the legacy code, `keras.legacy.models.Graph`.
-We replaced it with `Model`.
+**Note:** `keras.models.Graph` was no longer supported starting from `keras-v1.0` as of April, 2016.
+The ast version of ADIOS used the legacy code, `keras.legacy.models.Graph`.
+But that does not work with new Keras.
+Thus we replaced it with `Model`.

 ### Requirements